 Theses, Dissertations and Pilot Projects Involving Human Participants

-Graduate students conducting research for the purposes of completing a graduate thesis or dissertation are subject to review by a delegated ethics review committee comprised of the Associate Dean(s), Research, Faculty of Graduate Studies and the Chair/Vice-Chair HPRC.
+Graduate students conducting research for the purpose of completing a graduate thesis or dissertation are subject to review by a delegated ethics review committee comprised of the Associate Dean(s), Research, Faculty of Graduate Studies and the Chair/Vice-Chair HPRC.
 Where delegated reviewers decide that a protocol should not be approved, the protocol will be referred to the HPRC for full board review.

 All graduate student researchers must complete the TCPS tutorial to establish that they have completed the necessary education component and attach their certificate of completion to their protocols.
 Protocols will not be accepted for review unless a valid TCPS tutorial certificate is attached.